srinivashappy/ncss/README.md

 Functional classes
 ------------------

-Pure functional classes, marked with the <code>has</code> and <code>fn</code> prefix - that kind of classes should never have declarations for painting.
+Pure functional classes, marked with the <code>has</code> and <code>fn</code> prefix - that kind of classes should never have styles for painting.

 Syntax: <code>.has-action</code> or <code>.fn-action</code>